SystemsApproach/sdn/netvirt.rst

 details largely being attributed to network virtualization evolving as a purpose-built solution.

-.. [#] Note that OVSDB here refers to a protocol to access a database,
+.. [#] Note that OVSDB here refers to an RPC protocol used to access
-       which is called the ovsdb-server.
-OVSDB can refer to a protocol or to the database itself, and we try to keep that clear by providing enough context.
+       the database, which is called the ``ovsdb-server``.
+OVSDB can refer to either the protocol or the database itself, and we try to keep that clear by providing enough context.
+As a database, OVSDB has a schema, which you can think as OVS's counterpart to the OpenConfig schema described in Section 5.3.
+As a protocol, OVSDB uses a JSON-based message format, analogous to gNMI's use of protobufs.

 Performance in the forwarding plane has been achieved via a long series of optimizations described in the Pfaff paper, notably a